BoBch27/valtra-go/README.md

 ### How Is It So Fast?

 - **No reflection**: All type checking happens at compile time
-- **Zero allocations** (except for error messages when validation fails)
+- **Zero allocations** (except for error messages when validation/transformation fails)
 - **Direct comparisons**: No indirection or type assertions in hot paths

 ## Testing

-Valtra has **100% test coverage** with focused unit tests for each validation rule and the Collector.
+Valtra has **100% test coverage** with focused unit tests for each validation, transformation and the Collector.

 Run tests locally:
 ```bash